Safety & Security | Student Handbook | COVID19 Updates

 Emergency Call Boxes

-Three emergency call boxes have been installed on the Chanute campus for your safety and convenience.
+Four emergency call boxes have been installed on the Chanute campus for your safety and convenience.
 One is located between Stoltz Hall and the residence halls.
-The second is located adjacent to the Student Union/cafeteria parking lot.
-The third is located north of Chapman library.
+There are 2 located adjacent to the Student Union/cafeteria parking lot.
+The fourth is located north of Chapman library.
 All boxes connect the caller directly with the 911 dispatcher.
 Pushing the button on the speakerphone activates this emergency call box.
 The 911 dispatcher can immediately identify the location of the caller even if the caller is unable to verbally communicate with the dispatcher.

 Night Security Personnel